SalesConnection/Caction-Support/docs/How_edit_or_update_data_inside_system.md

 <br>

-3. Click on the eclipse icon to access the edit job section
+3. Click on the ellipsis icon to access the job options.

 <br>